Check out what other travelers say about Minneapolis on tripadvisor

 150 Things to do in Minneapolis

 We gathered 150 of our favorite things to do.
+Visit Go Minneapolis to save on all activities.
 No matter the season, this list will keep you busy:

 1. Walk around Lake Harriet at sunset so you end up at the band shell for a little summer music.
 Then head up the hill to Sebastian Joe's for ice cream (two scoops, of course).

 2. Spend the first two weeks of August racing from show to show for the Minnesota Fringe Festival.
 Bonus: The first weekend in August, you can catch a Fringe performance in Uptown and then spend the rest of the afternoon strolling through the Uptown Art Fair.
 End the day with a cool drink and good food at Chino Latino.

 3. Find adventure on the Mississippi and kayak with the pros at Above the Falls Sports.

 4. Enjoy lawn bowling on the roof at Brit's Pub.

 5. iPod out of juice?
 Head on over to one of the five major Minneapolis parks anytime during the week to hear live music, part of Minneapolis Music and Movies in the Parks.

 6. Sit on the deck of Tugg's Tavern at Saint Anthony Main in the summertime—enjoy a stuffed burger and lemonade while taking in the skyline and riverfront views.